yemouu/moulay/readme.md

 ```
 emerge -a app-eselect/eselect-repository

-eselect repository add moulay git https://github.com/yemouu/moulay
+eselect repository add moulay git https://gitlab.com/yemou/moulay

 emaint sync -r moulay
 ```

-Note: This repo is also available on GitLab.
-You can use the GitLab link at `https://gitlab.com/yemou/moulay` if you prefer.
+Note: This repo is also available on GitHub.
+You can use the GitHub link at `https://github.com/yemouu/moulay` if you prefer.

 ## List of Packages